Sarah Peacock

 Hi!
 I'm Sarah!
 I am an Assistant Research Scientist at UMBC and NASA Goddard Space Flight Center located in Greenbelt, Maryland.
 I am interested in the habitability of terrestrial exoplanets as well as other star-planet interactions, primarily relating to the high energy radiation environment to which these planets are exposed.
 My research is focused on the upper atmospheres and ultraviolet emission from stars.
 I use the PHOENIX atmosphere code to compute synthetic stellar spectra for exoplanet host stars that span extreme ultraviolet to infrared wavelengths.

-I am involved in three NASA mission/mission concepts:
+I have been involved in multiple NASA mission/mission concepts:

-Star-Planet Activity Research CubeSat (SPARCS) - This NASA-funded astrophysics mission will photometrically monitor the high-energy radiation environment of exoplanets around low-mass stars and is set to launch in late 2023.
+Star-Planet Activity Research CubeSat (SPARCS) - This NASA-funded astrophysics mission will photometrically monitor the high-energy radiation environment of exoplanets around low-mass stars and is set to launch in 2025.

 You can learn more about these projects in the Research tab.